PhilJG/baybayin/journal.md

+Sept 23
+Took today off to focus on another project

 Sept 22
 Turns out I didn't need to use JSON. just change generatedLetter.text to generatedLetter since it was already declared in the variable.